 a Turkish rug and table set with all kinds of appetizers.
 Then we received glasses of

-local red and white wine.
+local red and white wines to taste.
 The experience was very tribal.

 The sunset at the Red Valley Terraces.